 Anyway, this week, as I found myself complaining about Halloween to friends, family members, co-workers, my priest, the cashier at Wal-Mart, and that guy in the gray hoodie that was getting into the car next to me at Panera Bread, I realized that I was…well, I was being a complainer.

 This was confirmed when I was bitching, once again, to one of my sweet co-workers, and I stopped and said, “I don’t mean to be all bah-humbuggy about Halloween—"

 So I decided I might as well grab a little silver lining out of it all with a blog post…that will not make me any money, but will quite certainly make me look like a huge asshole.

 Silver lining, bitches.

-And so, I’d like to present to you on this special Thursday-morning post (drum roll, please):
+And so, I’d like to present to you on this otherwise lovely Friday morning (drum roll, please):

 5 Reasons I Hate Halloween

 No, I will not dress up with you.
 You looked shocked.